branscha/lib-scripty/README.txt

 business domain.

 Characteristics:
- * Optimised for interactive use by the end user and easy extesibility by the programmer.
+ * Optimised for interactive use by the end user and easy extensibility by the programmer.
  * Programming in the small.
  * Scripts in the business domain.